 If you’re interested in how emotions work, I recommend Lisa Feldman Barrett’s “thought-provoking journey into emotion science.” as the Wall Street Journal describes this book.
-It’s an introduction to the author’s provocative new theory of constructed emotions.
-(Note, some of Barrett’s “facts” are considered controversial, you can read more details in the Amazon reviews.)
+It’s an introduction to the author’s provocative new theory of ‘constructed’ emotions.

-The problem is our systems are rigged.
-We’re innately biased toward safety and connection and our emotions reflect that bias.
-So negative experiences are like Velcro to the brain, and positive ones are like Teflon, prone to slipping away with barely a trace, as neuroscientist Rick Hanson likes to say.
+And the hitch is, We’re innately biased toward safety and connection, and our interpretations of the internal signals we receive reflect that bias.
+So negative experiences stick like Velcro to the brain, and positive ones are like Teflon, prone to slipping away with barely a trace, as neuroscientist Rick Hanson likes to say.

-As a result our history, the one we subconsciously reference with every new experience, is geared to predict the worst.
+As a result our past experience, the one we subconsciously reference with every new situation, is geared to remember the bad parts first.
 No wonder we’re anxious about making decisions or major life changes.

 Fortunately, Feldman Barrett has some approachable answers.

-First, build up your body budget as a way to prime your physical state for a thought-out response instead of reaction.
+First, build up your body budget as a way to prime your physical state for a thought-out response instead of a reaction.
 Emotional regulation requires energy.
-So prioritize sleep, a healthy diet and regular movement.
+So prioritize sleep, a healthy diet, and regular movement.
 No news there, but it’s nice to be reminded!

 Third, get granular.
 Feldman Barrett agrees with most principles of psychology about the importance of noticing and naming our emotions.
 Most of us have a limited emotional vocabulary, so expanding what the author calls “emotional granularity” is also widely emphasized.